phenotypic.analysis#

 results() pandas.DataFrame[source]#

-Return the corrected measurement DataFrame.
+Return the corrected measurement DataFrame from the last analyze() call.

 Returns: